Diploma in Landscape Design & Horticulture (N57)

 Careers

-You can put your green thumbs to work at the two integrated resorts, three waterfront gardens at Marina Bay, country clubs, hotels and property developments across Singapore.
+Put your green thumbs to work at the two integrated resorts, three waterfront gardens at Marina Bay, country clubs, hotels and property developments across Singapore.
+The LDH course will open doors to exciting careers such as:

 Carissa Kwa